 Much like Adobe, Apple offers very generous maternity and paternity packages, with 18 total weeks for mothers and six weeks for fathers.
 Additionally, the company has added a four-week transition period, which will allow workers to get full-time pay while working part-time after leave is over.
 Apple will even pay if you're interested in having your eggs frozen to start a family sometime in the future.
 Now that's a new one.

-Atlassian provides a lot of different types of employee support, including personalized care plans to maintain and improve mental health, ample educational resources including an annual learning budget, over 7,000 online courses, and a business book portal.
+Atlassian provides a lot of different types of employee support, including personalized care plans to maintain and improve mental health – and it's a good thing too, considering 91% of Gen Z think companies should have mental health benefits.
+Ample educational resources including an annual learning budget, over 7,000 online courses, and a business book portal are also provided.
 Atlassian won't discriminate against employees who work from home either, and will provide financial support for anyone who feels like they need extra resources to make their remote working environment suitable to their needs.
-The company's partnership with Bright Horizons childcare, further, means staff can get backup care for their children.
+The company's partnership with Bright Horizons Childcare, further, means staff can get backup care for their children.

 Atlassian offers employees health and life insurance and pays 100% of the monthly premiums for employees and eligible dependents.
 Their 401(k) will allow you to save and invest as part of your income, and Atlassian even offers flexible spending and health saving accounts so employees can compile pre-tax funds.